shenwei356/LexicMap/docs/content/usage/index/_index.md

                             This flag oversides -k/--kmer, -m/--masks, -s/--rand-seed, etc.
  *1. -k/--kmer,             ► K-mer size (maximum: 32, default: 31).
                             ■ Bigger values improve the search specificity and do not increase the index size.
- *2. -m/--masks,            ► Number of LexicHash masks (default: 40000).
+ *2. -m/--masks,            ► Number of LexicHash masks (default: 20000).
-                            ■ Bigger values improve the search sensitivity, increase the index size, and slow down the search speed.
+                            ■ Bigger values improve the search sensitivity slightly, increase the index size, and slow down the search (seed matching) speed.

   --- Seeds data (k-mer-value data) ---
- *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 200).
+ *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 100).
-                            The default value of 200 guarantees queries >=200 bp would match at least one seed.
+                            The default value of 100 guarantees queries >=200 bp would match at least two seeds.
                             ► Large regions with no seeds are called sketching deserts.
 Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist (50 by default) bases.